Yang-Mills-Utiyama Theory and Graviweak Correspondence: Yang--Mills--Utiyama ( ) theory

 The spinor-gauge covariant differential acts on the weak pair of dual-spinors as (\ref{codiracSp1}).
-The left-handed fermion Lagrangian provides an electron-neutrino weak-interaction after quantisation.
-The left-handed spinor Lagrangian is functional concerning the Yang--Mills gauge field, too; thus, we have the additional equation of motions such that
+The chiral-left fermion Lagrangian provides an electron-neutrino weak-interaction after quantisation.
+The chiral-left spinor Lagrangian is functional concerning the Yang--Mills gauge field, too; thus, we have the additional equation of motions such that

 The right-hand side of (\ref{xiiEoM}) appears as a source term of the Yang--Mills gauge boson such that